-The adopted emergency exiting criteria for the Metro Rail System provide a realistic answer to the dilemma of specifying the appropriate exit width requirements for the Metro Rail Stations.
+The adopted station emergency exiting criteria for the Metro Rail System provide a realistic answer to the dilemma of specifying the appropriate exit width requirements for the Metro Rail Stations.
 By integrating the factors of patronage, operational characteristics, and station configuration, the criteria enable the SCRTD to monitor and report actual conditions and to assess the emergency egress characteristics of the respective stations.

-It can therefore be concluded that each transit system has to clearly understand the physical characteristics of its system, (this applies to new and old transit systems) to provide sufficient emergency exiting.
+It can therefore be concluded that each transit system has to clearly understand the physical characteristics of its system, (this applies to new and old transit systems) so that sufficient, but not excessive emergency exiting units can be provided.
 These characteristics should include:

 - .
 Selection of the most appropriate requirements from applicable codes and standards. - .
-Developing operational procedures to intervene and/or mitigate platform overcrowding. - .
-Provide sufficient emergency exits and exit paths to meet its needs in an efficient and cost effective manner.
+Developing operational procedures to intervene and/or mitigate platform overcrowding. - Provide sufficient emergency exits and exit paths to meet its needs in an efficient and cost effective manner.